dpkg - package manager for Debian

 Set package selections using file read from stdin.
 This file

-should be in the format ' ', where state is one
+should be in the format '

 of install, hold, deinstall or purge.
 Blank lines and comment